seippolf/seippolf/README.md

 - 👋 Hi, I’m @seippolf a computer science student at University of Arizona
 - 👀 I’m interested in automation, robotics, complex problem solving and more personally just puzzles in general
-- 🌱 I’m currently learning python, data structurs and web languages
+- 🌱 I’m currently learning python, data structures and web languages
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on twitter @seippolf or other platforms @justinmjoh

 <!---